danpeirce/danpeirce.github.io/2018/oled-v1.2/readme.md

 When the timer box is powered up window 1 of the display will cycle displaying possible mode selections in a repeating sequence.
 The **mode select** button allows one to select the mode.

+The pickmode2620 differs from the pickmode branch in thaat it was updated for the PIC18F2620.
+The project was started on a breadboard using a PIC18F4525 as it happened to be available.
+The intent was to use the PIC18F2620 on the final project as it is physically smaller.

 #### Stopwatch mode

 When the Stopwatch mode is selected the **mode select** button becomes the Start/Stop button.
-During timing window 2 of the display shows \*\*- - -\*.
+During timing window 2 of the display shows **- - -**.
 When timing is stopped the time will be displayed in window 2.
 Time is reset automatically if/when the Start/Stop button is pressed again.
 The Mode Reset button will restart the timer with window 1 cycling the available modes.

 #### Photogate